 She canonizes and breathes life into all the well-deserving objects we shamefully snub.
 Their meanings take on a dualistic struggle on a grander scale.
 The incandescent light bulb, central to the uplifting concept of illumination, is rightfully troubled by its looming ecological demise.
 The Coke® bottle, central to such uplifting themes as being Real, being It, and Having a Smile; is paired with a contradictory value of its imperialistic hold on the sugar-addicted.

 Plastics are in our homes to stay, and our oceans.
 “Empire” captures the glistening infestation of Polyethylene Terephthalate water bottles found floating in our oceans and basking on our shores.
 Obesity, honored in “Hide Your Children” and now America's #1 export, will undoubtedly nourish our lagging GDP to new economic heights.
-“Compliance” commemorates our new, wonderfully responsive generation of children who actually obey their parents’ wishes and willingly fall into line.
+“Requiem" commemorates generations of children suffocated and snuffed out from their parents’ excessive mind-numbing guidance for generational success.

 Her largest and most elaborate work to date, “Extraordinary Mundane,” charts the genesis of the American Dream in exuberant detail.
 It is a combination circuit schematic and old-school board game that romps through McCarthy era history in all of its pop grandeur: its ultimate message (in the artist's words) could be “maybe if we all stopped shopping for one nanosecond we'd at least have a fighting chance at being a whole lot happier.”